spikedoanz/spikedoanz.github.io/content/noise-as-sin.md

 we risk entertaining ourselves to death.

-we risk creating the actual hedonic treadmil, and strapping ourselves to it for the rest of eternity.
+we risk creating the actual hedonic treadmill, and strapping ourselves to it for the rest of eternity.

 and for what? how much enjoyment have you actually derived from instagram reels? or tiktoks? or youtube shorts? how much value do you think a human life composed 99% of consuming content is worth? how much value is a humanity composed 99% of these humans worth?